-&lt;sup>381 TURN Opening Brief (citing D16-06-056 at 88.)
+&lt;sup>384 TURN Opening Brief (citing D16-06-056 at 88).

 Lastly, CSU and TURN each disagree with PG&E's proposal to make the TIMP balancing account two-way.
-TURN asserts that, in the 2015 rate case proceeding, the Commission rejected PG&E's identical proposal to implement a two-way balancing account.
+TURN asserts that, in the 2015 rate case proceeding, the Commission rejected PG&E's identical proposal to implement a two-way balancing account and Tier 3 Advice Letter process.
 CSU argues that there have been no changes in circumstance since then, and PG&E makes the same arguments here.